Jako/multiTV/README.md

 1. The JSON string the multitv is converted to starts with `[[` and ends with `]]` so the MODX parser thinks it contains a snippet and you can't place the template variable directly in the template.
 2. If the snippet output is assigned to placeholder and PHx is installed, the page should be set to uncached and the Snippet should be called cached.
 Otherwise PHx will 'steal' the placeholders before the Snippet could fill them.
 3. MODX does not like `=`, `?` and `&` in snippet parameters.
 If the template code has to use those signs, put the template code in a chunk or change the default templates in the config file.
-4. To allow multiTV contain single and double quote characters the html source code that contains the multiTV value is a textarea and not an input.
-If the multiTV should be modified by ManagerManager the file mm.inc.php has to be patched.
+4. ManagerManager expects a custom tv field to be an input tag.
+Because of single and double quote issues the field containing the multiTV value is a textarea.